Identity Provider Integration Guide

 If you do not have these permissions, please contact your Google Workspace administrator.

-Step 1: Create and Configure Google Cloud Project
+Step 1: Create a Google Cloud Project and Configure OAuth

 1. Go to the Google Cloud Console.